DrugowitschLab/BayesianRingAttractor/README.md

 # Code for "Bayesian inference in ring attractor networks"

+This repo contains the code for simulations and figures in

 Anna Kutschireiter, Melanie A Basnak, Rachel I Wilson, and Jan Drugowitsch (2023).
 Bayesian inference in ring attractor networks.
-Proceedings of the National Academy of Sciences
+Proceedings of the National Academy of Sciences.

-which was available as a pre-print

-Anna Kutschireiter, Melanie A Basnak, Jan Drugowitsch (2022).
-Bayesian inference in ring attractor networks. bioRxiv 2021.12.17.473253; doi: https://doi.org/10.1101/2021.12.17.473253

 ## Code structure and environment setup